agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ### Introduction
 Time inconsistency is part of everyday human experience.
-The night before you wish to rise early; in the morning you prefer to sleep in.
+In the night you wish to rise early; in the morning you prefer to sleep in.
 There is an inconsistency between what you prefer your future self to do and what your future self prefers to do.
 Forseeing this inconsistency, you take actions the night before to bind your future self to getting up.
 These range from setting an alarm clock to arranging for someone to drag you out of bed.

 Similar examples abound.
 People pay upfront for gym subscriptions they rarely use.
 People procrastinate on writing papers: they plan to start the paper early but then delay until the last minute.
 The practical consequences of time inconsistency are substantial in different domains [ref: highbrow gathering dust, stanford-cornell mooc paper with procommitment intervention, arizona?/NM birth control intervention].